► New Audi Q7 plug-in hybrid

 There’s zero drama here when you prod the starter button as, like most hybrids, the Q7 starts in electric mode.
 Around town, the legally obligatory noise emitter makes your large, plush SUV sound like the Victoria Line but, since the Q7 feels built like a technological fortress it’s so quiet inside.
 Tyre roar is the most noticeable noise, and maybe the odd thud from the suspension system.

 Despite the extra weight, the Q7 rides well.
-There’s less airy gliding going on than usual from an air-sprung SUV but it’s far from fidgety over ruts and bumps.
+We’ve tested a non-air-sprung 55 TFSIe riding on 20-inch wheels in the UK and an air-sprung 60 TFSIe in Germany.
+Our findings dictate that air springs, in this case, are not a necessary option.
+Even with 20-inch wheels, there’s not many road surfaces the Q7 is upset by and feels far less floaty than those versions riding on air.
 Audi is also learning the errors of its dead steering ways, too, but only to a certain degree; purposeful heft to your inputs is replaced by actual feel, but it’s better than nothing.

 One of the biggest criticisms a hybrid faces is a lack of progression from the brake pedal – something Audi has spent considerable time trying to eliminate.
 It’s still not as consistent as an ICE car, but much more progressive than pretty much every other hybrid on the market.

 Prodding the other pedal is the most exciting bit, though.
-Yes, this is an SUV that is designed to sip fuel, but the amount of power it provides when you floor it is eye-widening.
-This thing is fast, and accompanied by a gravelly yet tuneful V6 engine note.
-The balance between the petrol engine and e-motor makes for torque curve without lumps – just a persistent surge into speeds ranging beyond legal in the time it takes you to say ’60 TFSIe’.
+Yes, this is an SUV that is designed to sip fuel, but the amount of power either version provides when you floor it is eye-widening.
+This thing is fast and accompanied by a gravelly yet tuneful V6 engine note.
+The balance between the petrol engine and e-motor makes for torque curve without lumps – just a persistent surge into speeds ranging beyond legal in the time it takes you to say ’Audi Q7 TFSIe’.

 The hybrid to solve all of our problems?
 Nope.
-The electric-only range is only just acceptable and it’s roughly the same price as an SQ7 in the UK.
+The electric-only range is only just acceptable, and the Q7 also loses one of its USPs – a seven-seat configuration – by translating itself into a PHEV.

 Check out our Audi reviews